Couples

 This is the hardest scenario, and it's worth addressing directly.
 If your partner acknowledges the problem but refuses to act — or agrees to a plan but doesn't follow through — you're facing a different issue than in-law conflict.
 You're facing a trust issue.

-Here's an honest framework for that conversation:
+Here's a framework for that conversation:

 "I've told you how [specific behavior] affects me.
 We agreed on [specific plan].
 When you don't follow through, I don't just feel frustrated with your family — I feel alone in this relationship.
 I need to know that when we agree on something together, you'll hold your end.
 What's getting in the way?"